Cancers that develop in adolescents

 Hodgkin lymphoma is most common in 2 age groups: early adulthood (age 15 to 40, usually people in their 20s) and late adulthood (after age 55).
 This type of cancer is similar in all age groups, including which types of treatment work best.

-Non-Hodgkin lymphoma (NHL) is less common than Hodgkin disease in teens, but the risk of NHL goes up as people get older.
+Non-Hodgkin lymphoma (NHL) is less common than Hodgkin lymphoma in teens, but the risk of NHL goes up as people get older.
 There are many types of NHL.
 Some of the types seen more often in adolescents tend to grow quickly and require intensive treatment, but they also tend to respond better to treatment than NHL in older adults.

 The outlook for most acute leukemias tends to be better the younger a patient is.